amirdeljouyi/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Amirhossein Deljouyi is a Software Engineer.
-He has finished his MSc at Sharif University of Technology and BSc at the University of Guilan, both in Software Engineering.
-His research interests are a combination of Software Engineering and AI.
-Also, He enjoys all phases of the software development lifecycle, including Software Design, Software Testing.
-He works as a Full-Stack Engineer and gets experienced in the industry.
+I am Amirhossein Deljouyi, a Researcher and Software Engineer.
+I have finished my MSc at Sharif University of Technology and BSc at the University of Guilan, both in Software Engineering.

+My research interests are a combination of Software Engineering and AI.
+Also, I enjoy all phases of the software development lifecycle, including Software Design, Software Testing.
+I have worked as a Full-Stack Engineer, and I have gotten experienced in the industry.

+Feel free to fire a message to me! 😊